 A side effect of a class of drugs used for high blood pressure called ACE inhibitors

 Life-threatening.
 It can lead to swelling of the air passage in the mouth or throat.
 Severe swelling can block your breathing and cause death.
 Watch for the earliest signs of this illness.
-Call 911 if the swelling involves the face, mouth, or throat areas.
+Call

 To help find the cause of the uvulitis, imaging tests may be done.
 If infection is suspected, swabs from the throat or samples of blood may be tested.
 Questions may be asked about an individual’s vaccination history to be sure it is up to date.
 A cause for uvulitis is not always found.